-Visitor Information: Carcross Visitor Reception Centre For southbound travelers, after crossing the railroad tracks, the Carcross Visitor Reception Centre is the first building to your left.
-It is part of a complex of small buildings called the Carcross Commons.
-The colourful crests on the fronts of these buildings are representative of First Nations’ clans.
+Visitor Information: Carcross Visitor Reception Center is part of a complex of small buildings called the Carcross Commons.
+The colorful crests on the fronts of these buildings are representative of First Nations’ clans.
 The centre is painted with the “Welcome Man” crest and is operated by Tourism Yukon.
 Open daily May 1 to Sept.
 30, 8 a.m.–8 p.m.

 Carcross is located 44 miles/71 km south-southeast of Whitehorse and 65 miles north of Skagway, AK, on the South Klondike Highway.